nonplayer/hammercrawl/hc_rules_smith.md

 ### On the Subject of Traps...

-TBD

-(undeveloped notes on their use in play)

 Dangerous traps with saving throws are fine, but you should always make sure that there are ways that the players can discover to bypass them (and thus not have to roll a save).
 A skilled 'Smith learns to subtly telegraph their existence with simple clues given to players who wisely choose to investigate their surroundings.
-This shouldn't even require an Explorer in the party, although the presence of one can greatly assist.
+This shouldn't even require a Thief or other such class in the party, although the presence of one can greatly assist.

-Similarly, *any* player character can attempt to disable a trap they discover, with no need for a roll.
+Similarly, *any* player character should be allowed to attempt to disable a trap they discover, with no need for a roll.
 If they figure out the trap's mechanism through exploration and role-playing, and then discover the method to disable it, then they should be allowed to simply do so - provided the physical act is within their realm of possibility.
 For example, if they find the hidden lever that disables a trap, they can then use that lever without having to roll for it.
 If that lever is out of reach on the other side of a gate, however, they will need to develop other solutions.

-Thus I recommend that you encourage the players to not rely on their Explorer, and in fact to consider the Explorer something of a last resort, a kind of super-powered dungeon specialist that is called upon to save the day when all other options have failed.
+Thus I recommend that you encourage the players to not rely on their Thief, and in fact to consider the Thief something of a last resort, a kind of super-powered dungeon specialist that is called upon to save the day when all other options have failed.

 ## Random Treasure

-TBD
+As mentioned before, this method works best with game systems that have built-in treasure tables that allow complete randomization of treasure.
+The only games that I know of that specifically do this are B/X, BECMI, AD&D 1e, AD&D 2e, and their associated retroclones and variants.
+If you know of others, please update me, and I'll gladly add them to the lists here.

+Personally, for Random Encounter Treasure, I default to using a rather ancient Windows program I found many moons ago called **BECMI Utilities**.
+It generates treasure based on the old Rules Cyclopedia "A-O, P-V" treasure classes, which Dark Dungeons also uses.
+I've made heavy use of these very tables in my own long-running weekend games, and am quite familiar with their typical yields.

+The **Mythril and Mages** site for Labyrinth Lord has great online treasure generators also compatible with B/X/BECMI, if you are running with an internet connection.
+And the **Donjon** has the same treasure tool available there, but for AD&D/OSRIC editions (but not B/X and its ilk).

+**Words of Caution:** Please be careful when using pre-published treasure table randomizers!
+While B/X and BECMI use the same basic alphabetized tables, they are deceptively similar to AD&D, which also uses an alphabetized table.
+However, the latter's table options are completely different than those of the former, with drastically rearranged values. **Do not** use AD&D treasure table generators with B/X and BECMI, and vice-versa!
+I learned this the hard (but very hilarious) way in a demo game once, and while the results were quite fun, the game took a completely different turn at that point.
+Ask me about it sometime if you ever meet me in person

-# NPCs and Monsters
+# APPENDICES

-This section details additional information on how to manage the array of characters at your disposal.
-For ease of writeup, all 'Smith-controlled entities are referred to as simply NPCs in this section.

-## Managing NPC Hit Points: Damage Saves

-Instead of rolling and tracking multiple running hit point totals for all of your combatants, this game system suggests using a more simplified method of health tracking.
-Heavy HP bookkeeping is exchanged for light token-flipping and damage save rolls.

-When a PC successfully attacks a NPC, they must roll their damage as usual.
-The NPC must then make a special Death saving throw, with the PC's total damage roll as the difficulty target for this save.
-If the NPC is listed with any numerical modifier on their Hit Dice (such as "3HD+3"), then they apply that modifier to their Death save.

-If the NPC fails this save, they are inflicted with a Wound, or two if they rolled a natural 1.
-Each wound taken stacks, and once a NPC takes a number of wounds equal to or greater than their Hit Die total, that NPC is slain.

-If the NPC succeeds at this save, they instead take a Scratch.
-Scratches also accumulate, making subsequent damage saves more difficult to pass as the PCs whittle away at their health.
-For each such Scratch the NPC carries, they roll their damage save at one die step lower.
-Once a NPC fails a Death save and takes a wound, tally the Wound and erase all of its current Scratches.

-Keeping track of scratches and remaining HD can be done with simple use of a small die (such as a d6) counting scratches, and a larger die (such as d12 or higher) counting down the NPC's remaining HD.
-It can be handy to keep a d30 on hand for the more powerful boss monsters, when needed.
-Alternately, a bowl of different-colored tokens can be used, with one color representing Scratches, and the other representing Wounds.

-If the total incoming damage from an attack is greater than the NPC could possibly roll on its Death save, it can only succeed at the roll by rolling a natural unmodified 20.

-For NPCs with Zero (or fewer!)
-Hit Dice - including weak NPCs given only a small handful of HPs in lieu of HD - they need not make Death saving throws when hit.
-Instead, any hit for any amount of damage will dispatch them immediately, no Wounds required.

-## New Monsters for HAMMERCRAWL!

-### Goblin, Flesh

-(first appearance: Hooni's Hammers in the kingdom of 1997)

-### Mimic Worm

-(first appearance: HAMMERCRAWL!
-3D Episode 1)

-# Appendix C: Converting Material from Other Games

-TBD

-## From "Old School" Editions

-TBD

-### Monsters

-Ignore any noted HD asterisks when calculating Tiers on Monsters and Dungeon Levels, instead using the base HD alone.

-Ignore any listed hit point totals, and use their HD instead to denote how many Wounds the monster can suffer in combat before being slain.
-Any listed HD modifiers (such as "3HD+3") are applied as a flat bonus to the monster's Death saves.

-## From Edition the Fifth

-TBD

-# Appendix D: Dungeon Generation Archive
+## Appendix D: Dungeon Generation Archive

 I've revamped the dungeon generation process from an older set of rules.
 Instead of ditching those rules entirely, I've preserved them here in an Appendix.
 You may still find them useful to your method.